 Using cutscene diving or Remote Control Epona, Link can use FW over a void.
 If Link warps away with FW just as he voids out, he will void warp.
 The game loads the scene in which the Farore's Wind point is set, but at the coordinates and map of his entrance point in the previous scene.

+This will take you to the coordinates at which Farore's Wind was set but the scene which the loading zone takes you to.
 If Farore's Wind is set in a map which has a map number higher than any maps in the scene to which the loading zone takes Link, the game will crash.

 The game successfully loads the next cutscene, but Link appears at the coordinates of the Farore's Wind point previously set.